 - Postcards are great marketing materials – great for inducing responses and relationship building.

 Please note that response rates are calculated only for marketing direct mail like postcards and letters and sometimes for invoices as they are used to prompt payments.

 What Is A Good Response Rate For Direct Mail?

-A common question asked by marketers is, “what direct mail response rate should I expect from my campaign?”
-Other common questions include “what makes a good response rate?” and “how to calculate responses?”
+A common question asked by marketers is, “What direct mail response rate should I expect from my campaign?”
+Other common questions include “What makes a good response rate?” and “How to calculate responses?”

 There is no one answer to these questions as the response rate depends on the quality of responses, marketing objectives, type of mailing lists used, campaign costs, and more factors.
 The direct mail response rate is calculated as a percentage, obtained by dividing the number of responses by the campaign’s size.
 For example, the response rate will be 2% if you mailed 50,000 mail items and 1,000 people responded.

 In general terms, 2% can be considered as a good response rate.
-But, it is considered so if the mailing list was bought or rented from a mailing lists vendor.
+But, it is considered so if the mailing list was bought or rented from a mailing list vendor.
 2% is also classified as a good response rate when a paid CTA was included.
 However, if you have used an in-house mailing list and included a free offer, 2% might just seem average.
 It is because more people are likely to reply in exchange for something that is available for free, but that doesn’t guarantee a paid conversion.

 Targeting Your Audience for Maximum Response Rate